Department of Police and Public Safety

 Today, the George Mason University Department of Police and Public Safety has grown to a force of over 135 full and part-time personnel including over fifty sworn police officers who provide services to the Arlington, Fairfax, and Prince William Campuses.

 The Department of Police and Public Safety is comprised of three main divisions as well as a robust student Police Cadet program that provides additional support to all three divisions in various capacities.
 The three primary divisions of the Department, as well as the Office of the Assistant Vice President & Chief of Police are described below:

 Police Services Division

-The Police Services Division, led by the Assistant Chief of Police, consists of the Operations Bureau which is responsible for oversight of the law enforcement functions of the Department to include Patrol, Investigative, and Special Operation units; and the Support Bureau which oversees Emergency Communications, and CAIT/Threat assessment.
+The Police Services Division, led by the Assistant Chief of Police, consists of the Operations Bureau, which is responsible for oversight of the law enforcement functions of the Department such as Patrol, Investigations, the Support Bureau, and the Special Services Bureau.
+The Support Bureau oversees Emergency Communications, and CAIT/Threat assessment.
 The Special Services Bureau oversees special events, training, and administrative functions.

 Public Safety Division